mackron/miniaudio/README.md

 If you get errors about undefined references to `__sync_val_compare_and_swap_8`, `__atomic_load_8`, etc. you need to link with `-latomic`.

+On `riscv64`, miniaudio currently uses its generic scalar path by default.
+The optional x86 and NEON SIMD paths are not expected to be enabled for a RISC-V target, and CMake should not auto-detect the SteamAudio example against an x86 SDK layout when targeting RISC-V.

 ABI compatibility is not guaranteed between versions so take care if compiling as a DLL/SO.
 The suggested way to integrate miniaudio is by adding it directly to your source tree.